 After surviving Armageddon, the dysfunctional Antrobus family, ever hopeful, has a chance to treat each other differently; will they take it?

-The quotes in bold which follow are the actual words of the historical characters taken from the Congressional Record, newspapers or biographies and the actual characters listed below are similarly indicated.
+The quotes in bold which follow are taken from historic newspapers, biographies and the Congressional Record.

 - The Presiding Judge of the Kosmic Court of Perfect Justice (J)